paulschutzl/ai-talk-measurement/README.md

 ## How to use the model in code

 1. Download the files.
-2. Put them in one local folder, for example `./models/final_model/`.
+2. Put them in one local folder, for example `./models`.
-3. Load the model with Hugging Face Transformers.
+3. Load the model with Hugging Face Transformers. (explained in inference.py)